cottereau/randomField/README.md

 `createStandardGaussianFieldUnstruct(xPoints, corrMod, margiFirst, corrL, fieldAvg, fieldVar, Nmc, method, randField)`

+It should be observed that all the variables should be allocated before the call
 Where:

 xPoints - is a matrix where each column contains X, Y and Z coordinates (real numbers) for each point.